wp-plugins/zemanta/readme.txt

 Yes, see tutorial on [How to: Use Zemanta to recommend related posts from your own blog(s)](http://www.zemanta.com/blog/how-to-use-zemanta-to-recommend-articles-from-your-own-blogs/)

-= Can Zemanta recommend me my own photos? =
+= Can Zemanta recommend me my own related photos? =

 Yes.
 You can connect your Instagram and Flickr account in Preferences and we'll recommend pictures from your account.